 - Email notifications are sent when passwords are changed or added, tags and comments to annotate passwords, and passwords can be exported in KDBX and CSV formats.

 - Community: It is completely free of cost.
 The features are unlimited users, password & user group management, granular password sharing, import and export, and much more.

-- Business: The cost is at $2.2 per user per month or $2 per user per month billed annually.
+- Business: The cost is $2.2 per user per month or $2 per user per month billed annually.
 The features it has are: allows up to 250 users, gives all Community features, also, a multi-factor authentication, activity log, VM appliance, and much more.

 - Enterprise: The customized for every organization’s needs.
 The features it has are: allows 250 users, gives security and priority support, has a disaster recovery feature, on-premise management, and much more.

 After the payment customers can try a package for 15 days, and if for any reason they are not satisfied they can cancel the subscription at any time no questions asked.
 However, the cancellation has to be within this period.

 - Supported Platforms: Android, iOS, macOS, Windows, and Linux

 KeeWeb is one of the top-of-the-line password management tools that is great for the tech-savvy.
 It is completely open-source software.

 Are you one of those people that uses their DOB or initials as passwords?
 With KeeWeb users can use the free version of the password manager on all of their devices.
 This software gives the user the ease that their accounts are safe and secure, both online and offline.